hafsahsiddiqui/sql-projects/A24 Films/README.md

 LIMIT 10;
 ```

-Answer: This query identifies the top 10 movies that generated the highest return on investment (ROI) relative to their budget.
-The result helps identify which films achieved the highest profitability, providing insights into the most financially successful movies.
+Description: Identifies the top 10 movies that generated the highest return on investment (ROI) relative to their budget.
+The result helps identify which films achieved the highest profitability.

 b.
 Average ROI by Budget Group
 ```